MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows11-readiness-dashboard.md

 *Applies to: Configuration Manager (current branch)*

-In Configuration Manager, you can view the Windows 10 machines which are ready for upgrade in your environment.
+In Configuration Manager, you can view the Windows 10 machines, which are ready for upgrade in your environment.
 Create collections for Windows 11 ready devices and deploy the upgrade.

 ## Prerequisites